edina/nbexchange/docs/api.rst

 **GET**: downloads assignment

-Returns binary data or raises Exception
+Returns binary data or raises Exception (which is returned as a `503` error

 **POST**: (role=instructor, with file): Add ("release") an assignment returns

     {"success": True, "note": "Released"}

-or raises Exception
+or raises Exception (which is returned as a `503` error

 Submission
 ----------